 Our ACN is 143 506 594, and our ABN is 73 143 506 594.

 Intersex Human Rights Australia works closely alongside the other Australian intersex organisation, the AIS Support Group Australia.
-We are a member of the National LGBTI Health Alliance and ILGA.
+We are a member of the Australian Child Rights Taskforce, the National LGBTI Health Alliance and ILGA.
 We are the Australian affiliate of Organisation Internationale des Intersexués (OII), a decentralised global network of intersex organisations.

 Read details of our Annual General Meetings, Annual Information Statements, and key changes to board positions.